 5. You can control your home with ease

 One of the great things about smart speakers is that there’s so much more to them than just music.
-Chief among these abilities is the way that they can be used to control smart home devices, like connected smart light bulbs and smart thermostats.
+Chief among these abilities is the way that they can be used to control smart home devices such as connected smart light bulbs and smart thermostats.